Loading…

 Problems with using glue

-Glues work for lightweight bonding on smooth surfaces, but not for heavy-duty tasks like wood-to-metal bonding.
-For robust bonding, choose Adiseal construction adhesive, as glues have inferior gap fill, initial grip, bond strength, and flexibility compared to Adiseal.
+Glues work for lightweight bonding on usually smooth surfaces, but not for heavy-duty tasks.
+For robust heavy-duty bonding, choose Adiseal construction adhesive, as glues have inferior gap fill, initial grip, bond strength, and flexibility compared to Adiseal.

 Also, certain wood sheets like MDF or chipboard absorb liquid glues, necessitating pre-sealing before adhesive application for effective bonding.